TeamJeeves/Jeeves-Bot-Documentation/docs/commands/world info/karazhan.md

 **Global Support:** Yes

-**Examples**
+### Examples:

+* `!karazhan`
-* `!karazhan` - Displays the Opera event rotation
+  - Displays the Opera event rotation

-* `!karazhan US` - Displays the Opera event rotation for US servers
+* `!karazhan US`
+  - Displays the Opera event rotation for US servers

-* `!karazhan EU` - Displays the Opera event rotation for EU servers
+* `!karazhan EU`
+  - Displays the Opera event rotation for EU servers

-* `!karazhan Wikket` - Shows how long until the mentioned boss will be active again (can replace with the desired boss)
+* `!karazhan Wikket`
+  - Shows how long until the mentioned boss will be active again (can replace with the desired boss)